 Food allergies are common in causing nasal membrane mucous resulting in vascular dilation causing reddening or facial flushing for many.
 This condition gets a similar response (but for very different reasons) as the common cold or influenza which often causes facial flushing due to a bacterial and virus infection.

-Another category would be aspartame and NutraSweet in soft drinks, jellos and other foods.
+Another category would be aspartame and NutraSweet in soft drinks, jello and other foods.
 Aspartame and NutraSweet as sugar replacements cause noticeable flushing in 30% of rosacea patients.
-Try a 60 day non-aspertame period to watch your facial blushing improve.
+Try a 60 day non-aspartame period to watch your facial blushing improve.

 After all the foods that cause more vascular dilation or blushing, a bonus is that cherries, blackberries, and blueberries which are vascular constrictors actually assist in reducing redness.
 Also on the positive side is remembering the 900 to 1200 other foods in the supermarket that cause no problems to most who are on a rosacea diet.
 See the Alkaline Food List on Rosacea Diet Page.